 ► Technical assistance to the Division of Behavioral Health related to its Outcomes Identification and System Performance Project (OISP).

 Another initiative, the Master Property Program (MPP), helps institutions reduce their insurance premiums and improve their coverage.
-Created by the Midwestern Higher Education Compact in 1994 and expanded to the WICHE region in 2004, the MPP includes more than 160 campuses with total insured values of over $103 billion.
+Created by the Midwestern Higher Education Compact in 1994 and expanded to the WICHE region in 2004, the MPP includes more than 160 campuses with total insured values of over $103 million.
 WICHE is also partnering with MHEC to offer MHECare, a new health program providing vetted, competitively priced medical benefits for students.
 Underwritten by UnitedHealthcare StudentResources, MHECare offers a variety of plans.
 The Anchorage and Fairbanks campuses of the University of Alaska participate in MHECare.
 In a third collaboration with MHEC, WICHE extends the benefits of MHECtech to colleges and universities in the West enabling them to purchase from competitively bid purchasing agreements to reduce costs on a range of hardware and software products and services.